Supply Chain Management

 Promoting Sustainable Procurement

 To gain an understanding of the status of the entire KDDI Group supply chain and risk assessments, we also conduct surveys targeting our leading business partners to support their understanding of our sustainable procurement initiatives and communicate the current situations and the progress made.
 In case of compliance violations committed by business partners, KDDI requests them to identify the causes and requests improvement.
 We offer guidance and support action if necessary.
+The survey results and other matters related to the promotion of sustainable procurement are regularly reported to and supervised by the Executive Officer of Sustainability (Executive Director, Corporate Sector).

 Based on our Code of Business Conduct, we do not perform any transactions with organized crime groups.